 Some Japanese Twitter users have noticed and are complaining (tongue in cheek faux “how dare you” angry Greta style) that Apple Maps no longer displays the Sea of Japan name in English or even Japanese language settings.
 It may be connected with recent South Korean moves to get international recognition of ‘East Sea’ instead of, or in conjunction with Sea of Japan, which failed.
-For reference, Yahoo Japan Maps and Google Maps display the Sea of Japan but Google uses different place naming depending on the device region setting, a realistic compromise.
+For reference, Yahoo Japan Maps and Google Maps display the Sea of Japan but Google uses different place naming depending on the device region setting, a realistic and user friendly compromise.

 Yahoo Japan Maps has the best cartography in Japan in comparison with Apple and Google and remains the local leader.
 They are the only major map that gets notoriously difficult map places like Shinjuku station just right for road and rail navigation.
 No fuss, no layer on/off nonsense.
 And they keep improving things like the latest cartography tweaks.
 Compare today’s Shinjuku station screenshots at the same zoom level and see for yourself: